 (734) 943-6068 (fax)

-Michigan Assigned Claims Eligibility Requirements
+What are Michigan Assigned Claims Eligibility Requirements?

 A claim submitted to the Assigned Claims Plan is screened by staff to make sure it meets the eligibility requirements.
 If so, it is assigned to one of nine Michigan insurance companies for complete investigation.
 If the injured person is eligible for benefits, the assigned insurance company pays the claim.
 The Assigned Claims facility does not pay claims.
 The insurance company is then reimbursed by Assigned Claims facility for the amount paid to the victim.
 Assigned Claims is funded by all companies who write auto insurance policies in Michigan and all self-insurers.